owntracks/booklet/docs/features/tlscert.md

 4. Leave _Use Custom Security Policy_ disabled.
 5. Verify the connection to your broker.

 If need be, you can adjust a great number of parameters regarding how TLS connections will be verified: there are a number of settings available to fine-tune TLS connections between the app and the broker.
 The button _Use Custom Security Policy_ can be enabled to do so.
+This switch allows you to control your TLS settings more granularly.
+If not switched on, it uses the default iOS settings and uses the iOS keychain for certificate validation only.

 * Mode
     - None; do not use pinned certificates to validate servers